Giftedness and Twice Exceptional Assessment – Considerations for Adults

 · Qualitative Assessments can give valuable insights that can’t be quantified on statistical measures.

-· They are limited by the model(s) of giftedness they consider, questions asked, time involved and experience of the evaluator.
+· Model(s) of giftedness they consider, questions asked, time involved and experience of the evaluator will all impact the results.

 · Ultimately you are the expert on yourself so you can incorporate elements and strategies that resonate, but understand aspects that don’t may just not have the full picture.